-Bridget Ryan BermanChair, Board of Directors Newell Brands Inc.
+Bridget Ryan Berman Chair, Board of Directors Newell Brands Inc.

-This Report was approved by the Board of Directors of Yankee Candle Canada Inc. and Newell Brands Canada ULC pursuant to section 11(4)(b)(i) of the Act.
+This Report was approved by the Board of Directors on May 8, 2024, and in respect of Yankee Candle Canada Inc. and Newell Brands Canada ULC, it was approved pursuant to section 11(4)(b)(ii) of the Act.